-1) Rings are more likely to get bumped and snagged.
+- Rings are more likely to get bumped and snagged.

-2) Physical injuries set back healing and can create some unsightly scarring.
+- Physical injuries set back healing and can create some unsightly scarring.

-3) Initial piercings require jewelry that will allow your body to swell.
+- Initial piercings require jewelry that will allow your body to swell.
 Barbell posts are just slightly longer – with rings the entire diameter gets bigger.
 This creates a look that is not as snug as current American fashion prefers.